 You see, even in tough economic times you can seek a package that works for you.
 And remember…it’s a whole package, so take time to look beyond straight hourly pay.
 What is the amount offered in tuition reimbursement?
 What are the benefits, retention bonuses, CEU/CME reimbursement, recognition incentives, quality bonuses and pay differentials for shifts?

 Tip #2: A nurse’s pay difference can range from $0.50 to $10.00 per hour.
-This is tied to specialty, shift and certifications, so if you want to increase your bottom line, look for in-demand shifts (typically nights or weekends) and high-need specialties (which typically include critical care specialties like ICU, CICU, CVICU; labor and delivery; operating room; catheterization lab; oncology; and other sub-specialties, depending on the area), and get additional certifications like Critical Care Registered Nurse (CCRN), Certified Nurse Operating Room (CNOR) or Trauma Nurse Core Certification (TNCC).
+This is tied to specialty, shift and certifications, so if you want to increase your bottom line, look for in-demand shifts (typically nights or weekends) and high-need specialties (which typically include acute critical care specialties like ICU, CICU, CVICU; labor and delivery; operating room; catheterization lab; oncology; and other sub-specialties, depending on the area), and get additional certifications like Critical Care Registered Nurse (CCRN) Certifications, Certified Nurse Operating Room (CNOR) or Trauma Nurse Core Certification (TNCC).
 Many facilities also work on a sliding scale for their hourly pay based on years of experience.
 These differentials are where the manager or facility has some leeway with straight hourly compensation.
+Consider taking the CCRN exam or applying to another care unit to increase your rate of pay.

-Tip #3: Evaluate benefits as another compensation area when looking at overall take-home pay.
+Tip #3: Evaluate benefits as another compensation area when looking at overall take-home pay, as the median salary may not tell the whole story.
 As costs rise, some facilities shift more of the health care cost to employees, increasing out-of-pocket costs and ultimately lowering what is actually taken home.
 My recruitment agency works with many facilities that offer an 80/20 split with the employee.
 In a few instances, employers pay 100 percent of premiums to make up for a rigid pay scale.
 This makes an offer more attractive.

 Tip #4: Sign-on bonuses are not only used to attract you, but to keep you around.
 If you find a facility with a generous sign-on bonus, you may be given a payout over a period of time that boosts your pay, instead of just one lump sum.
 Additionally, some facilities offer annual bonuses when they meet KPIs such as patient satisfaction, quality measures or even financial viability.
 Look for a facility that shares its financial success with its employees.